wundergraph/cosmo/rfc/custom-modules-v1.md

 	// Returning a function to be called when the span ends.
 	// This can be used to add custom attributes or events to the span.
 	OnSpan(span *trace.Span) func() // Return a function to be called when the span ends }

+type TelemetryMetricHook interface {
+    // OnMetric is called when a metric is recorded
+    // Returning an error will result in a telemetry error OnMetric(metric *metric.Metric) error
+}

 // AuthenticationHooks are called when a gateway request is authenticated